 - 1. All assignments must be submitted to VeriGuide.
 Assignments without a signed declaration from VeriGuide will not be graded. - 2.
 Sign your VeriGuide certificate - 3.
 Then please upload the assignment with the signed VeriGuide certificate to Blackboard under the correct assignment tab.
 Late Papers will be marked down by at least 1/3 of a grade.
-Example: A- goes to B+ Week 1 (January 13) Introductions We will go over the Marx and Engel's excerpt from The Communist Manifesto (1848) to work through the problematics as an exercise.
-Week 2 (January 20) Foundations of Society John Locke, Two Treatises of Government, (1689), Bk.
-2 Chapters.
-1,5, 7 skim other chapters.
-Jean-Jacques Rousseau, The Social Contract, (1763), Excerpts.
+Example: A- goes to B+ Week 1 (January 12) Introductions Introduction and Overview of Course We will go over the Marx and Engel's excerpt from The Communist Manifesto (1848) to work through the problematics as an exercise.
+Week 2 (January 19) Marx.

-Adam Smith, The Wealth of Nations, (1776), Read pp. 17-50; pp.1040-1049.
-Week 3 (January 27) Marx.
 Engels and Weber (ways of understanding history and change) Karl Marx and Friedrich Engels, "The German Ideology: Part I," in The Marx-Engels Reader (1845-46).
 Start reading from bottom of page 155 on: 1.
-History. (skim 155-175; focus on 176-200) Max Weber, "Introduction" and "Asceticism and the Spirit of Capitalism," in The Protestant Ethic and the Spirit of Capitalism (1905) (Reading Response Due - January 30) Lunar New Year Holiday (February 3, no class) Week 4 (February 10) Social Solidarity Émile Durkheim, "Progressive Preponderance of Organic Solidarity" and "Division of Labor in Society: Consequences," in On Morality and Society (1893) Émile Durkheim, The Elementary Forms of Religious Life, Intro., Bk.
+History. (skim 155-175; focus on 176-200) Max Weber, "Introduction" and "Asceticism and the Spirit of Capitalism," in The Protestant Ethic and the Spirit of Capitalism (1905) Lunar New Year Holiday (January 26 no class) Week 3 (February 2) Social Solidarity Émile Durkheim, "Progressive Preponderance of Organic Solidarity" and "Division of Labor in Society: Consequences," in On Morality and Society (1893) Émile Durkheim, The Elementary Forms of Religious Life, Intro., Bk.
 1 Chapters.
 1 & 4, and Book 2, Chapter 7 Selections ([1912], 1995).
 Marcel Mauss, Excerpts from The Gift, in Anthropological Theory: An Introductory History (1925) (pp.85-97).
-Week 5 (February 17) Early Anthropology - Understanding Difference E. B. Tylor, "The Science of Culture," (1873), in Readings for a History of Anthropological Theory) Lewis Henry Morgan, "Ethnical Periods," (1877), in Readings for a History of Anthropological Theory Franz Boas, "The Methods of Ethnology" (1920), in Readings for a History of Anthropological Theory Week 6 (February 24) Structure and Function (British Social Anthropology) Radcliffe-Brown, Structure and Function in Primitive Society, Introduction & Chapter 1 (1952).
+Week 4 (February 9) Early Anthropology - Understanding Difference E. B. Tylor, "The Science of Culture," (1873), in Readings for a History of Anthropological Theory) Lewis Henry Morgan, "Ethnical Periods," (1877), in Readings for a History of Anthropological Theory Franz Boas, "The Methods of Ethnology" (1920), in Readings for a History of Anthropological Theory Week 5 (February 16) Structure and Function (British Social Anthropology) Radcliffe-Brown, Structure and Function in Primitive Society, Introduction & Chapter 1 (1952).
 Malinowski, Bronislaw, A Scientific Theory of Culture, (1960), Selections.

 Meyer Fortes and E. E. Evans-Pritchard, Introduction to African Political Systems (1940).
-(Short Essay 1 Due - Sunday February 27) Week 7 (March 3) The Social Subject (American Cultural Anthropology) Margaret Mead, Introduction to Coming of Age in Samoa, in Readings for a History of Anthropological Theory (1928) Ruth Benedict, "The Individual and the Pattern of Culture," in Readings for a History of Anthropological Theory (1934) Zora Neale-Hurston, Mules and Men, (1935), Selections.
+Week 6 (February 23) The Social Subject (American Cultural Anthropology) Margaret Mead, Introduction to Coming of Age in Samoa, in Readings for a History of Anthropological Theory (1928) Ruth Benedict, "The Individual and the Pattern of Culture," in Readings for a History of Anthropological Theory (1934) Zora Neale-Hurston, Mules and Men, (1935), Selections.